tgolla/TGolla.Swashbuckle.AspNetCore/TGolla.Swashbuckle.AspNetCore/2023-4-20-adding-authentication-authorization-information-to-swagger-api-documentation-with-swashbuckle.md

+﻿---
+layout: single
+title:  "Adding Authentication/Authorization Information to Swagger API Documentation with Swashbuckle"
+date:   2023-4-20 22:41:00 -0600
+category: .NET
+tags: Swashbuckle Swagger IOperationFilter Authorize Policy
+header:
+  image: /assets/images/headers/20220809_204319-1280x320.jpg
+---

-﻿I've always wished swagger documentation included authentication and more importantly authorization information for each API call.
+I've always wished swagger documentation included authentication and more importantly authorization information for each API call.
 Fortunately, Swashbuckle can be configured with various methods and filters to generate your very own customized Swagger documentation.
 Unfortunately, while the Swashbuckle documentation is good, it is often hard to find good examples.

 This example started with a search of the Internet, with the thought that surely someone else had thought of this exact thing.
 But to my dismay, the only thing I found that came remotely close to what I was looking for, I found in the GitHub repository [Swashbuckle.AspNetCore.Filters](https://github.com/mattfrear/Swashbuckle.AspNetCore.Filters) published by Matt Frear.